LauraBeatris/github-explorer/README.md

 ## Installation

-First of all, you may need to clone this repo
+First of all, you may clone this repo

 ```
   git clone https://github.com/LauraBeatris/github-explorer.git amazing-github-explorer